Al-1n/Al-1n.github.io/_portfolio/1_project.markdown

 **Key Features:**

-**Forget dry data dumps and dense scientific papers.** Say goodbye to information overload.
-Meteo Dash puts stunning data visualizations front and center, with concise explanations nestled just below, ready to expand at your touch.
+**User friendly.** Meteo Dash puts data visualizations front and center, with concise explanations nestled just below, ready to expand at your touch.
 No distractions, just clear insights at your fingertips.

 **Concise Bullet Point Format.** We understand the importance of clarity.
 Explanations are presented in a user-friendly bullet point format, ensuring easy readability and facilitating presentations to diverse audiences.

 **Go beyond the bullet points.** Meteo Dash empowers you to delve deeper than pre-digested summaries.
 Explore data yourself, uncover hidden patterns, and draw your own conclusions.
 It's like having a scientist's notebook in your pocket, ready to spark your curiosity.

-**Break free from the information silo.** Forget feeling like you're peeking through arrow slits at scientific knowledge.
-Meteo Dash throws open the gates, transforming data into an immersive experience.
-Dive into meteorite origins, compositions, and impacts, understanding the stories they tell us about the universe.

 **Aggregated Data Sources.** Drawing from reputable sources such as NASA, The Meteoritical Society, The NHM Meteorite Catalogue, and the World Bank, Meteo Dash provides a comprehensive overview by combining data from multiple sources.

-**Citation Integration.** Rigorous in its approach, Meteo Dash includes in-text references as links, marked by superscript numbers.
-Citations and additional resources are seamlessly incorporated, providing a robust foundation for the presented data.
+**Citation Integration.** Meteo Dash includes in-text references as links, marked by superscript numbers.
+The rigor of the chosen citation method is not exactly on par with a scientific paper approach but aims to direct the user to further resources where needed, including scientific papers.

-**Dive deeper, if you dare.** For those seeking further insights, Meteo Dash recommends "Systematics and Evaluation of Meteorite Classification" by Weisberg et al. This literature serves as the basis for the adopted classification method, offering an excellent companion for users with varying levels of tolerance for formal scientific literature.
+**Dive deeper, if you dare.** For those seeking further insights, Meteo Dash recommends "Systematics and Evaluation of Meteorite Classification" by Weisberg et al. This serves as the basis for the adopted classification method, offering an excellent companion for users with varying levels of tolerance for formal scientific literature.

 **Meteo Dash** is your gateway to scientific discovery.
-Start exploring today, and see the universe with new eyes.
+Dive into meteorite origins, compositions, and impacts, understanding the stories they tell us about the universe.